 One of the smartest things we did was hunt down some books about our specific dog breed, so we could better understand his needs.
 While there are many generalities when it comes to dog training, there are also some quirks you’ll find inherent in certain breeds, and techniques that work better for them.

 You can also find a lot of this information on the internet (though we found it more helpful to have a physical reference manual).
 In fact, no matter what kind of dog you choose, I’d bet there is at least one website and forum dedicated to that breed.
-These are great places to read up on the behaviors and needs of your puppy, and find out what other owners are going through with their dogs.
+These are great places to read up on the behaviors and needs of your puppy and find out what other owners are going through with their dogs.

-Collar, Leash and Harness
+Collar, Leash, and Harness

 You can choose to go with a traditional leash, but I much prefer the retractable versions.
 The better ones go up to 16 feet or even longer, and you can lock them at any length.
 This gives your dog some freedom and lets you safely practice commands that require him to be at a distance.

-Remember: Young puppies are prone to running off without remembering: A) They are on a leash, B) There is an end to the leash, and C) Bad things will happen when they get to said end if they are running at full speed.
+Remember: Young puppies are prone to running off without remembering: A) They are on a leash, B) There is an end to the leash, and C) Bad things will happen when they get to the end if they are running at full speed.
 It's easy to see how a harness is better in such a situation.

-Your puppy will still need a collar so he can wear his name tag with your phone number on it in case he gets lost.
+A puppy will still need a collar so he can wear his name tag with your phone number on it in case he gets lost.
 When you bring him home it’s likely he never had to wear a collar before, so be patient with him as he adjusts.

 Your Yorkie puppy will be an inquisitive little furball.
 He can and will try to eat almost anything a grown dog eats.
 We also found out our puppy will try to eat anything a cat eats, a bird eats, a person eats, and even some things nobody is ever supposed to eat.

 While he’ll earn some treats, weasel some table scraps and probably chomp down a bug or two, this dry puppy food should be the basis of his diet.
 Most brands say to feed 4-5 times per day, but because toy breeds like Yorkshire Terriers can sometimes end up hypoglycemic if they don’t eat enough we chose to always have dry food available for him when he wanted it.
 We even put a small tray of food in his crate in case he got hungry in the night.
 You'll want to consult your vet if you are concerned about this.

 Advice from Eukanuba on Feeding Your Puppy